imakewebthings/imakewebthings.github.com/_drafts/2012-04-04-automating-tedium.md

 run 'exit'
 {% endhighlight %}

 It is in no way a requirement of a Consular script, but if I'm using it to create tabs I run `exit` at the end.
 This closes the original tab.
 That original tab may be unnamed or named from a previously run script, and I no longer need or want it.
 Before exiting I launch anything that needs launching but doesn't concern itself with the terminal.
-In this case, I open the local Jekyll instance in my default browser.
+In this case, I open the local Jekyll instance in my default browser and open the project directory in [Sublime Text 2](http://www.sublimetext.com/2).

 ## Who Shouldn't Use This